Dweepa/LRU/README.md

     4. RAM linear search - slower than all the cache

 ## lru_copy.c
-Gives a detailed approach of the program.
+Gives the detailed approach of the program.

 #### TO EXECUTE lru_copy.c
 $gcc lru_copy.c

 $./a.out

 When prompted to enter the cache capacity please enter the capacities 3, 5 and 10 to see each of their working.